Who wants to be a millionaire?

 After completing his book, Pat’s goal was to make the book a best-seller.
 He went out to find some mentors, and he landed on Gary Keller, who has written multiple best sellers like The One Thing, The Millionaire Real Estate Agent, and the Millionaire Real Estate Investor.

-At this point, Pat’s plan was to friend request everybody he could find in the real estate industry on Facebook and post about his book daily.
+At this point, Pat’s money-making strategy was to friend request everybody he could find in the real estate industry on Facebook and post about his book daily.
 Gary told him that wasn’t enough.
 He told Pat, “What you need to do is you need to quit what you’re doing and you need to go out on tour and start speaking to real estate agents at offices throughout the country, talking about your book.”
 And that’s what Pat did.

 Pat sold his real estate business to his top agent and went on a book tour.
 He spoke at 53 offices in 53 different cities across the county over a seven-month period and got all of them to commit to buying a book on the first day it came out.